michaelvautour/website/README.md

 Need to include newer nav (ham menu)
 Project 6 when complete
-Where can I replace some elements to include createElement instead?
+Where can I replace some elements to include createElement instead by?
+See if I can optimize project images